mstksg/inCode/copy/entries/huffman-3.md

 Conduit focuses around safe resource handling, and pipes focuses on equational reasoning and applied mathematical abstractions.

-We're going to use pipes for this tutorial.
-More specifically, pipes augmented with [pipes-parse][].
+We're going to use pipes for this tutorial, with some elements from [pipes-parse][] for our limited requirements of leftover support.
 Why not conduit, which has built-in leftover/end-of-stream detection?
 Well, no major reason.
 You could actually translate much of what is described here to conduit with little work.
 But I wanted to show pipes to maybe display some of the nice equational reasoning possible with mathematics-based abstractions that Haskell is so famous for.

 [pipes-parse]: http://hackage.haskell.org/package/pipes-parse